-Figure 3.5 Power connections for single feed (left) and dual feed installations
+Figure 3.2 Power connections for single feed (left) and dual feed installations

-The UPS cabinet can be designed for a single feed input, where the input mains and bypass mains terminals are linked internally, or for a dual feed input where the links are removed and the bypass mains is connected to a dedicated mains supply.
-The two configurations are shown in Figure 3.5.
-It is the customer's responsibility to design and install the UPS supply and distribution circuits and provide the external fuses, isolators and cables necessary to connect the UPS input supply, output supply and battery.
-The information contained in this section should assist in the planning and preparation of the UPS power cabling.
+The UPS cabinet can be designed for a single feed input, where the input mains supply is connected internally to the bypass mains terminals, or for a dual feed input where the UPS bypass mains is connected to a dedicated mains supply.
+The two designs are shown in Figure 3.2.
+Note that the input configuration must be chosen when placing the UPS order as it is not possible to change the configuration on site.

+It is the customer's responsibility to design and install the UPS supply and distribution circuits and provide the external fuses, isolators and cables to connect the UPS input and output power supplies, and battery.
+The information provided in this section should assist in the planning and preparation of the UPS power cabling.

-As shown in Figure 3.5, the UPS input mains and bypass mains should be connected to the UPS via a circuit breaker or suitably rated fused input device to provide both overload protection for the UPS and a means of isolating the UPS from the mains supply.
+As shown in Figure 3.2, the UPS input mains and bypass mains should be connected to the UPS via a circuit breaker or fused input device suitably rated to provide overload protection for the UPS and also a means of isolating the UPS from the mains supply.